-Hive is a project and process management tool used by brands like Starbucks, WeWork, Uber and IBM.
+Hive is a project and process management tool used by brands like Starbucks, Google, Uber and IBM.
 Try Hive here.

 It literally pays to be productive with your money.
-We talk a lot about being efficient with your time at work, but what if we applied the same methodology to our money?
+We talk a lot about being efficient with your time at work, but what if we applied the same methodology to our money and talked about financial productivity?
 Getting paid is one of the biggest reasons people work in the first place, so it makes sense to look at how productivity can be applied to our financial health.
 Plus, managing stressors and anxiety around personal decisions actually helps us stay focused and productive in the office.
 85% of people have admitted to occasionally feeling stressed about finances, so the better educated we are on this stressor, the more energy we have to devote to actual work.

 In the spirit of extending productivity into every nook and cranny of your life, we’ve teamed up with the financial gurus at Stash Wealth to break down five different financial productivity hacks that your future self will thank you for.